syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Tri-State Sorting

-In addition to sort the data in ascending / descending orders, SfDataGrid also allows you to unsort the data in the original order by clicking the header again after sorting to descending order by setting the SfDataGrid.AllowTriStateSorting property to true.
+In addition to sort the data in ascending / descending orders, **SfDataGrid** also allows you to unsort the data in the original order by clicking the header again after sorting to descending order by setting the **SfDataGrid.AllowTriStateSorting** property to true.
 When this property is set Sorting in each column iterates through three sort states; ascending, descending, and unsorted.
-The following code example shows how to enable Tri-State sorting in SfDataGrid.
+The following code example shows how to enable Tri-State sorting in **SfDataGrid**.
 {% highlight c# %}
 dataGrid.AllowTriStateSorting = true;